singaround/songbook/songs/cannery-shed.md

 description:
 ---
 >**I've worked all my life in the cannery shed\
-And if I am dying or you think I am dead\
+And if I'm dying or you think I am dead\
 Don't bury my bones but put me instead\
 In a can in the cannery shed**